The getML Python API¶

 method to update the Python handler.

-Data frames are never saved automatically
+Data frames are never saved automatically and never loaded

-and never loaded automatically.
+automatically.
 All unsaved changes to a

-the engine.
+be lost when restarting the engine.
 To save a

 called NAME_OF_THE_DATA_FRAME is already available in memory,